About the Program

 Elective in the College of Letters and Science (humanities emphasis)

 The Humanities Studio is an interdisciplinary, project-based, community-engaged course in which students work closely with a community organization to research a neighborhood or a theme and to co-produce creative as well as documentary work telling often untold stories--always with an eye to the future.
 These specially designed courses focus on a different topic in each iteration and combine methods from the humanities, such as the study of literature, music, film, and performance, with methods from environmental design such as mapping, spatial analysis, and demographic analysis.
 The classes produce public-facing products such as exhibitions, websites, short films, performances, or tours.
 The hands-on, project-based pedagogy in these classes provides experience useful to graduate students interested in the public humanities or in broadening their pedagogical knowledge.
-The Humanities Studio is generally offered once a year in the Spring and also in the Summer.
-Examples can be found here.
+The Humanities Studio is most often offered once a year in the Spring and also in the Summer.
+At least one graduate Humanities Studio is offered each year, and occasionally a limited number of graduate students may be included in the undergraduate Humanities Studios, where they will be expected to do graduate level work.
+Examples of Humanities Studios can be found here.

 The elective course requirement is intended to deepen your engagement with both the environmental design and the humanities disciplines.
 The best way to fulfill this requirement is to take a course in the HUM C132/ENVDES C132, HUM 132AC/ENVDES 132AC, or HUM133AC/ENVDES 133AC series, which are offered in the summer.
 (Please visit our course page for listings.)
 Other electives may be seen here.
 As many of the courses which fulfill the electives requirement are special topics courses that change by semester, all electives not listed above must be approved by petition.
 Note that quantitative social science courses will not fulfill the Letters & Science requirement; the emphasis is on courses in the Arts & Humanities Division.
 If you have questions, please contact firstname.lastname@example.org.